mahimasunny/FinalProject/README.md

 Introduction
 ===
-User Datagram Protocol(UDP) is used in internet applications to implement low-latency and loss-tolerating commenction.
-UDP enalbles a process to process communication.
+User Datagram Protocol(UDP) is used in internet applications to implement low-latency and loss-tolerating connection.
+UDP enables a process to process communication.
 This project aims to implement a bidirectional UDP message transferring mechanism between a UDP client and a UDP Server.

 Project Details